The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

 54. Avoid styrofoam

-55. Donate old clothes and other items instead of just throwing out
+55. Donate old clothes and furniture

-56. Opt for e-tickets or emailed receipts instead of paper
+56. Opt for e-tickets and emailed receipts

 57. Pick up after yourself

 This absolutely should be common sense, but there are many people out there who think littering is not a big deal.